ianprime0509/static-jsx/README.md

 ## Usage

+There are example projects under the `examples` directory corresponding to various ecosystems.
+These example projects are tested for correct functionality using `npm run test:examples`, which is part of `npm test`.

 The preface to this section gives a general overview of the API surface and supported functionality.
 For more targeted guidance for particular frameworks, see the subsections below.